 Welcome to Muscle Beach – Santa Monica

-At the time of the completed new facilities in the mid-1930s, it was not officially titled Muscle Beach.
+During most of the 1930s, the site was not officially titled Muscle Beach.
 Rather, it was simply known as another one of the city “parks” operated by the Santa Monica Recreation & Parks Department.
 Of course, as circumstances would unfold, the idea of having a perfect all-year climate of sunshine at a beachfront recreation facility made it destined for popularity.

 In addition to the natural attraction for beach-goers and athletes who enjoyed the initial gymnastics, outdoor wrestling and general camaraderie, there was another element that helped form this ‘particular’ beach into a one-of-a-kind setting … yet to be given its fame: “Hollywood”.